unicef/hope-core-chart/README.md

 helm install hope-core https://unicef.github.io/hope-core-chart -f values.yaml --timeout 10m0s
 ```

-Timeout is set to 10m because 5m (default) is not enough in a default setup - tested on MBP with M2 chip, in Minikube.
+Timeout is set to 10m because 5m (default) is not enough in a default setup - tested in AKS cluster.